YB-at-GH/Study2025/README.md

 # Study2025
 All coding and Excel files used in the study that theoretically parallels and empirically correlates Complexity and Open Society in cities are available, authored by Yael Bulis.

+This study explores the conceptual and empirical intersection between the political-philosophical idea of the Open Society and the scientific framework of Complexity Theories of Cities (CTC).
+It proposes that the Open Society, as articulated by Karl Popper, can meaningfully contribute to CTC and vice versa.
+Drawing on philosophy of politics and Complexity Theories perspectives, the work develops a layered analogy between Open Society and complex urban systems.
+It then tests this relationship empirically across 38 European cities through a correlation analysis of urban complexity and urban Open Society indices, developed specifically for this study, revealing a moderately strong association.
+The findings suggest that cities functioning as open societies possess an enhanced capacity for adaptation, problem-solving, and entropy regulation.
+At a time when democratic institutions are under increasing strain, this study offers a novel theoretical and methodological framework for understanding the role of cities in sustaining open and resilient societies within the context of CTC.

+See requirements.txt for all the packages needed for coding.